Kamal Bey: Greco-Roman

-Cadet & Junior

-Since arriving to the OTC in 2016, he became a UWW National Champion and once again placed at the Fargo Nationals.
+Bey was the U.S. Senior Greco-Roman national champion in 2016 and began training at the Olympic Training Center.
 He went on to represent the United States in 2016, 2017 and 2018 at the Junior World Championships, placing eight, first and fifth respectively.

-Senior

-In 2016 he placed fourth at the Dave Schultz M. International and claimed a Bill Farrell M. International title.
+In 2016, he placed fourth at the Dave Schultz M. International and claimed a Bill Farrell M. International title.
 In December, he represented USA at the Club World Championships after winning the US Open and helped the team to place eleventh.

-In 2017 he won a Dave Schultz M. International title, placed second at the US Open, third at the Zagreb Grand Prix, and twenty first at the U23 World Championships.
+In 2017, he won a Dave Schultz M. International title, placed second at the US Open, third at the Zagreb Grand Prix, and twenty first at the U23 World Championships.

-In 2018 he claimed championships at the US Open, Cerro Pelado International and Bill Farrell International.
+In 2018, he claimed championships at the US Open, Cerro Pelado International and Bill Farrell International.
 He also competed at the Pan American Championships but was forced to pull out of the tournament after he suffered an injury in his first match.
 He then went on to place seventeenth at the Germany Grand Prix after losing in the first round.
 In his final competition of the year, Bey competed at the World Championships, where he placed seventh.

-In 2019 he claimed his second Dave Schultz M. International championship, his second-straight US Open championship, placed second at the Pan American Championships and made it to Final X, where he fell short.
+In 2019, he claimed his second Dave Schultz M. International championship, his second-straight US Open championship, placed second at the Pan American Championships and made it to Final X, where he fell short.
 In December, he won the US National Championship and qualified for the Olympic Trials.